 Following up with your guests after their first visit is one of the most important things you can do to increase your new client retention.

 It also shows them you’re invested in building a long-lasting relationship.
 You’re the stylist who wants to work with them for years.

 If you don’t make it clear that you’re open to hearing their concerns, more often than not, an unhappy client won’t say a word.
 And they’ll find someone else to take care of them next time.

 Clients just want to be heard if they’re unhappy, and it’s your job to give them an outlet to do that.
 Cue the automated follow-up email.

 Pro Tip: Schedulicity offers automated client follow-up and thank-you messages as part of our online booking platform.
-Try them for free first — along with all our other scheduling, marketing, and payment solutions.
-Sign up today.
+Try them — along with our other scheduling, marketing, and payment tools – today by signing up.

 How to Create the Perfect Follow-Up Email for Your Clients

 Step 1: Send it 24 Hours After Their Appointment